 Note that any number of slices per minute can be selected, however very fast or very slow slices will cause some moves to be unreliable.
 Many moves will be most reliable in the range of 250-450 slices per minute.

-And the resulting behavior looks like this:
+The resulting behavior looks like this:

-MoveParams message describe how the robot should behave during each move.
-For example, a move parameter could specify positions for the body.
+Example: A move parameter could specify positions for the body.
 Each parameter may have specific limits/bounds that are described by the

-MoveInfo proto; this information can be found using the
+MoveInfo proto.
+This information can be found using the

 Once a choreography sequence is created, the

 UploadChoreography RPC sends the routine to the robot.
 The choreography service validates and checks the structure of the routine to ensure it is feasible and within bounds.